Bogus Shooting Call Brings Police To Catholic Grammar School In Hillsdale

 They had help from, among others, their colleagues neighboring Park Ridge and River Vale, as well as the Bergen County Sheriff's Office.

-Hillsdale Police Chief Robert Incaviglia confirmed the call as swatting.
+Hillsdale Police Chief Robert Fracaviglia confirmed the call as swatting.
 An investigation was launched.

 Swatting exacts a toll on innocent residents, which is usually the intent.
 Often public figures and celebrities are the targets.
 Sometimes it's more an effort to tie up law enforcement, authorities said.